 In December 2020 a 27 year old, Jessica Brady from Stevenage in Hertfordshire, passed away from liver cancer following a number of virtual appointments over a five month period.

-Due to these appointments being online due to Covid, the brain tumour was missed.
+Due to these appointments being online due to Covid, the liver tumour was missed.
 Jessica’s mum told MPs that her daughter might still be alive if she was seen by her GP face-to-face and that she repeatedly asked to see someone in person but was denied this each time despite complaining of abdominal pain.
 She was wrongly diagnosed with a kidney infection and given antibiotics.

 Further tests identified concerns regarding her liver function, but medics decided to wait to see what will happen.
 Doctors didn’t put all the evidence together to identify cancer until five months later, by which point this had spread around Jessica’s body and become untreatable.